 Your essay must be a minimum of 750 words (put word count on the last page), and focused on ONE work.
 Use Fischer's essay as a model.
-A rough draft of this essay will be workshopped during class on September 10.
+A rough draft of this essay will be workshopped during class on September 14.
 Participation in the workshop can count for almost 20% of your essay grade.
-The workshopped draft must be attached to the final draft
+The workshopped draft must be attached to the final draft.

-Later in the semester, this global document essay will be expanded upon to crate a critical analysis essay which will be research-based with supporting evidence.
-The critical analysis essay must be researched-based with proper MLA citations.
+Later in the semester, this global document essay might be expanded upon to create a research-based essay with supporting evidence.
+The critical analysis essay must be researched-based with proper Chicago Style citations.
 Research is an important component of the ENGL 2 curriculum.
-Please note that this research-based essay tmust do more than just report on a topic is not an appropriate assignment.
 The purpose is not merely to summarize the views of others on a particular issue; rather, students must take a position on an issue and find appropriate evidence to support their views.